neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="https://www.postgresql.org/docs/16/bloom.html" description="Provides an index access method for Postgres based on Bloom filters" icon="app-store">bloom</a>
+<a href="https://www.postgresql.org/docs/16/bloom.html" description="Provides an index access method for Postgres based on Bloom filters" icon="table">bloom</a>

-<a href="https://www.postgresql.org/docs/16/btree-gin.html" description="Provides GIN operator classes that implement B-tree equivalent behavior" icon="app-store">btree_gin</a>
+<a href="https://www.postgresql.org/docs/16/btree-gin.html" description="Provides GIN operator classes that implement B-tree equivalent behavior" icon="table">btree_gin</a>

-<a href="https://www.postgresql.org/docs/16/btree-gist.html" description="Provides GiST index operator classes that implement B-tree equivalent behavior" icon="app-store">btree_gist</a>
+<a href="https://www.postgresql.org/docs/16/btree-gist.html" description="Provides GiST index operator classes that implement B-tree equivalent behavior" icon="table">btree_gist</a>

-<a href="https://github.com/RhodiumToad/ip4r" description="Provides a range index type and functions for efficiently storing and querying IPv4 and IPv6 ranges and addresses in Postgres" icon="app-store">ip4r</a>
+<a href="https://github.com/RhodiumToad/ip4r" description="Provides a range index type and functions for efficiently storing and querying IPv4 and IPv6 ranges and addresses in Postgres" icon="table">ip4r</a>

-<a href="https://github.com/sraoss/pg_ivm" description="Provides an Incremental View Maintenance (IVM) feature for Postgres" icon="app-store">pg_ivm</a>
+<a href="https://github.com/sraoss/pg_ivm" description="Provides an Incremental View Maintenance (IVM) feature for Postgres" icon="table">pg_ivm</a>

+<a href="https://github.com/pgpartman/pg_partman" description="A partition manager extension that enables creating and managing time-based and number-based table partition sets in Postgres" icon="table">pg_partman</a>

-<a href="/docs/extensions/pg_prewarm" description="Allows manual preloading of relation data into the Postgres buffer cache, reducing access times for frequently queried tables" icon="app-store">pg_prewarm</a>
+<a href="/docs/extensions/pg_prewarm" description="Allows manual preloading of relation data into the Postgres buffer cache, reducing access times for frequently queried tables" icon="table">pg_prewarm</a>

-<a href="https://github.com/ChenHuajun/pg_roaringbitmap" description="Implements Roaring Bitmaps in Postgres for efficient storage and manipulation of bit sets" icon="app-store">pg_roaringbitmap</a>
+<a href="https://github.com/ChenHuajun/pg_roaringbitmap" description="Implements Roaring Bitmaps in Postgres for efficient storage and manipulation of bit sets" icon="table">pg_roaringbitmap</a>

-<a href="https://github.com/postgrespro/rum" description="Provides an access method to work with a RUM index, designed to speed up full-text searches" icon="app-store">rum</a>
+<a href="https://github.com/postgrespro/rum" description="Provides an access method to work with a RUM index, designed to speed up full-text searches" icon="table">rum</a>

 </DetailIconCards>